Behavioral Finance

 The following graphic shows the rollercoaster ride of an investor as the markets do what they do.
 I am sure we can all relate to these different stages, but seeing how they fit together tells a much more helpful story than looking at each stage by itself.

-So how do our emotions actually affect our investment performance?
-Whether we like it or not, our emotions can lead us to make irrational decisions, based more on how we are feeling than actual facts.
-It simply is a way of life, part of how we are wired at our core, and it can affect a wide variety of aspects in our lives.
-The following graphic illustrates how our emotions can lead to bad decisions for our investments and the long lasting effects of those decisions.
+So how do our emotions affect our investment performance?
+Whether we like it or not, our emotions can lead us to make irrational decisions, based more on how we are feeling than facts.
+It simply is a way of life, part of how we are wired at our core, and it can affect a wide variety of aspects of our lives.
+The following graphic illustrates how our emotions can lead to bad decisions for our investments and the long-lasting effects of those decisions.

 Risk Management